HSF/hsf.github.io/_gsocblogs/2024/blog_CUDA_kernels_autodiff.md

   test.execute_kernel(grid, block, shared_mem, stream, x, dx);
 ```

 It is also noteworthy that `execute_kernel` can only be used in the case of the original function being a CUDA kernel.
 In similar fashion, `execute` cannot be used in the aforementioned case.
-Corresponding warnings are issued if the user mistreates these functions.
+Corresponding warnings are issued if the user mistreats these functions.

 ```cpp
 auto error_1 = clad::gradient(host_function);